(616) 356-2545 15 Ionia Ave. SW, Suite 220 - Grand Rapids, MI 49503

 Animation adds life to inert objects; balls spin, cubes rotate and pundulums swings.
 Computer animation provides unique control over change; shapes, colours, and motions can be adjusted until just the effect desired is achieved.
 Charts and graphs better illustrate concepts with movement.
 Combined with digitized audio and other moving or still imagery, even mundane presentations begin to excite and inspire.

-Sounds cool.
+Sounds nifty.
 Let's talk!

 Talk to Us